arifszn/arifszn/README.md

 <br/>

-<p>I am a BSc graduated Full Stack Engineer from Bangladesh and working in the industry for around 2 years and 7 months.
+<p>I am a BSc graduated Full Stack Engineer from Bangladesh and working in the industry for around 2 years and 8 months.
 I love to work and have proficiency in PHP and JavaScript but open to explore other technologies also.
 In the industry, I have worked with several Laravel and lumen projects where the frontends are powered by React.
-Additionally, I like to contribute to the open source community and have three published libraries in npm and composer.
+Additionally, I like to contribute to the open source community and have 5 published libraries in npm and composer.
 As a tech enthusiast, I have always wanted to become a Software Engineer to learn and contribute to technology.
 And I have always believed that I need to do what I love.
 I love solving problems, making something great, making something meaningful.</p>

 ## My Tech Stack